 The following district representatives have been designated to address concerns or inquiries about other kinds of discrimination:

-For concerns regarding discrimination on the basis of disability, see the ADA/Section 504 Coordinator: Chief of Human Resources and Student Support Services, 900 S. San Eduardo, San Antonio, Texas 78237 or Superintendent of Schools at 5358 W. Commerce, San Antonio, Texas 78237.
+For concerns regarding discrimination on the basis of disability, see the ADA/Section 504 Coordinator:

+Cynthia Treviño

+Chief of Human Resources and Student Support Services

+5358 W. Commerce, San Antonio, Texas 78237

+Cynthia.
+Trevino@eisd.net

+(210)898-2021